What kind of gear do the photographers use?

 We’re on a really tight budget.
 Can you offer us any discounts?

-We will work with all our clients to find a photographer who will best suit their budget and needs.
+We will work with all our clients to assemble a package that will best suit their budget and needs.
 However, we have a professional responsibility to keep our pricing consistent with all of our clients, and accomplish all this without compromising the client experience or the quality of our delivered product.

 How long will you hold our date without a deposit?